Diocesan Seminarians

 Seminary: St. Vladimir’s Seminary

 Paisios is a member of St. Paul the Apostle Orthodox Church in Dayton, OH, currently living on campus at St. Vladimir’s Orthodox Theological Seminary.
 In the past, he has served in pastoral ministry in Protestant churches, as a Christian Studies educator at the high school level, and in diaconal ministry in an Anglican context.
-More recently, Paisios worked as a software engineer, but after completing a course of study with Fr.
-Silviu Bunta and following the counsel of his spiritual father, he and his wife agreed to pursue seminary studies.
+More recently, Paisios worked as a software engineer, but after a course of study with Fr.
+Silviu Bunta and with the counsel of his spiritual father, he and his wife agreed to pursue seminary studies.
 Paisios has been married to Sophia for 15 years; they have two daughters, Candice and Zenaida, and a newborn son, Oran.
-He is enrolled in the Master of Arts program at SVS and hopes to graduate in 2024.
+Upon completing the MA program at SVS, he enrolled in the advanced Master of Theology program at the same institution, which he hopes to complete in 2025.

 Support our Seminarians!